 GeneCards Summary for COMT Gene

 COMT (Catechol-O-Methyltransferase) is a Protein Coding gene.
-Diseases associated with COMT include neurotic disorder and paranoid schizophrenia.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include magnesium ion binding and catechol O-methyltransferase activity.
+Diseases associated with COMT include Schizophrenia and Panic Disorder 1.
+Among its related pathways are Neuroscience and Transmission across Chemical Synapses.
+Gene Ontology (GO) annotations related to this gene include magnesium ion binding and catechol O-methyltransferase activity.
 An important paralog of this gene is LRTOMT.

 Catalyzes the O-methylation, and thereby the inactivation, of catecholamine neurotransmitters and catechol hormones.
 Also shortens the biological half-lives of certain neuroactive drugs, like L-DOPA, alpha-methyl DOPA and isoproterenol.